Sviatohirsk: Russian invasion of Ukraine

 Following the start of the 2022 Russo-Ukrainian war, the press service of the Ukrainian Orthodox Church (Moscow Patriarchate) reported the deaths of two monks and a nun of the city's monastery as a result of shelling on 1 June 2022.
 On 4 June, as a result of further hostilities in the region, one of the temples of the monastery was engulfed in flames.
 Ukrainian president Volodymyr Zelenskyy blamed Russian forces for the resulting burning of the temple and mourned the victims, while calling for Russia's expulsion from UNESCO over it.
 However, the mayor of the city, Volodymyr Bandura, blamed Ukrainian forces for the burning of the temple while in Russian captivity, accusing Zelenskyy of lying.
 The Security Service of Ukraine later accused the mayor of treason over this statement.

 According to the Institute for the Study of War, there were reports of fighting near the city after a battle on 31 May.
 On 6 June, Igor Konashenkov, Russian Defense Ministry spokesperson, stated that Russian forces were completing the capture of the city.
 Later that day, Denis Pushilin, head of the Donetsk People's Republic, stated that Sviatohirsk was almost cleared of Ukrainian forces, except for an unnamed height somewhere in the city.
 Russian minister of defense Sergei Shoigu announced the city's complete capture the next day, on 7 June.
 Sviatohirsk's mayor, Volodymyr Bandura, remained mayor after the city's capture, and became the subject of a treason investigation by Ukraine's general prosecutor; Pushilin claimed that the DPR had been in contact with Bandura for "a long time".

 Following the Ukrainian eastern counteroffensive of 2022, on 10 September, reports appeared in Ukrainian media that the Ukrainian armed forces had retaken the city from Russian control.
 On 12 September 2022, the Ukrainian armed forces confirmed that they were in control of the city.

 In March 2023, Sviatohirsk established a sister city relationship with Easton, Connecticut, United States.
 In June 2023, Sviatohirsk established a sister city relationship with Ashland, Oregon, United States.

+On 2 September 2026, Russian forces, during their offensive, claimed captured the city.
+On 7 September, Ukrainian military commander Andriy Biletsky denied the Russian claims, recording a video from the center of the city in which he mocked Russian military and political leaders and said the 3rd Army Corps was in ″full control″ of the city.